li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

 # Final Project

 ### Project Outline
-I hope to show how a strictly restricted state's cases can be affected by its neighbor with easier restrictions.
-Furthermore, I hope to provide suggested reasons for this phenomenon for people who hope to stop the virus from spreading.
+I hope to show why the government's restricted plan should be followe with compliance.

 OLD VERSION:
 <span style="color:gray"> For the final project, I will explain using data on how partial easing on restriction may affect the entire country in the U.S. I will use the data when the pandemic just started, after stay-at-home order, after reopening was ordered, and cases now. </span>